 How Canine Massage Helps A Dog Manage Pain

 Canine massage will help manage a dog’s pain by stimulating their mind and body in different ways.
-At the very foundation of a dog massage for any reason; it will increase circulation, which is the main way nutrients are transported and toxins removed throughout the body.
+At the very foundation of a dog massage for any reason; it will increase circulation.
+Which is the main way nutrients are transported and toxins removed throughout the body.
 This vital role helps the body manage inflammation and gives it strength to heal.
-Once your dog gets a massage and even during, their “feel good” hormones such as oxytocin are released and as a result, it helps relax them.
-It’s been proven that bodies heal best in a relaxed state and can have a soothing effects on tired and sore areas.
+Dog massage releases their “feel good” hormones such as oxytocin.
+As a result, it helps relax them.
+It’s been proven that bodies heal best in a relaxed state.
+And can have a soothing effects on tired and sore areas.
 Other physical benefits include lubricating joints, increasing/maintaining range of motion, and relieving tight muscles.
 In addition, canine massages help promote a positive disposition.
 This increases their quality of life and makes the pain and degeneration more manageable.

 A Holistic Wellness Plan

-A multi-pronged approach to your pet’s health is a beautiful and loving way to make sure that your furry family member is getting the very best care and optimizing their quality of life.
-In addition to regular veterinary visits, you can take other steps to make sure their physical and emotional health are attended to in a whole body approach.
+Take a multi-pronged approach to your pet’s health.
+It is a beautiful and loving way to make sure that your furry family member is getting the very best care and optimizing their quality of life.
+Definitely maintain your regular veterinary visits.
+And incorporate other steps to make sure their physical and emotional health are attended to in a whole body approach.
 Contact Animal Intuition for more information about canine massage therapy, Reiki, Animal Communication, and supportive products including CBD oil, supplements and other essential oils to help compliment your dog’s wellness plan.